 Ethereums solution to achieving a secure, decentralized, and scalable network is zkrollups and layer 2 scaling solutions.
 Networks like Optimism, Arbitrum, Polygon Matic, ZKsync, and others allow users to mint NFTs and perform Ethereum transactions at a significantly lower fee.
 Ethereum's native currency exists on these chains, and there is lower network congestion as they process transactions.
 The energy consumption on scaling solutions is also significantly low and an NFT artist can benefit a lot from the same proof of stake model blockchain and NFT marketplaces offered by Ethereum.

 Another good news is that there are other alternative artists and NFT creators have resorted to, to avoid the high demand and gas fees on Ethereum as well as the growing computational power are separate blockchains.
 Solana, Avalanche, Harmony One, Terra, Tezos, Klayton, and others are blockchains that have collectively been dubbed the Ethereum killers.
 These blockchains use novel consensus algorithms that are more powerful than Ethereum, and some of them maintain security while offering reduced computational power consumption and costs.
-You can do your research to find out how you can get your NFT on any of these platforms and spend less computation power to do the same thing you would have done on Ethereum.
+You can do your research to find out You can get your NFT on any of these platforms by consulting with an NFT development company or NFT Marketplace developer and spend less computation power to do the same thing you would have done on Ethereum.

 NFTs on Solana, for example, are comparable to those on Ethereum and the prices for transactions are as low as a fraction of a cent.
 There are NFTs on the blockchain today that is as expensive as those on Ethereum and mass adoption is growing on Solana.
 The money is not the sole factor pulling people in on Solana.
 It is also easier to use, and users have less to worry about.
 The low fees also mean that buyers can easily pay without having to think again about the possibility of reselling in the face of the high fees.